18-year-old files lawsuit over ownership of Shohei Ohtani’s historic 50-50 ball, seeks to prevent auction - KESQ

 John Uustal, founding partner in the law firm representing Matus, added: “This is not some scrum on a football field where the law doesn’t apply because the players have voluntarily agreed that they are allowed to hit each other.
 In the stands, once someone has the ball, it’s not legal for someone to take it.
 Max is a high school kid, it was his birthday.
 A bigger stronger adult can’t take the ball away and pretend it’s his.”

+When approached by CNN, a Goldin spokesperson said: “We are aware of the case that has been filed.
+The judge in yesterday’s hearing decided that the auction will continue as scheduled today.
+We are excited to bring this item to the market.
+While Goldin has been named as a party in the case, there are no allegations of wrongdoing by the company.”

-CNN has contacted Goldin for comment, as well as Belanski’s counsel.
+CNN has contacted Belanski’s counsel for comment.
 CNN could not immediately reach Ramirez for comment.

 According to the lawsuit, Matus would be “irreparably harmed” if the 50/50 ball is able to be sold, as it is a “unique one-of-a-kind item that cannot be replaced.”